 home

-fungi
+fungi index

 Humidicutisrosella0370a

-Humidicutis rosella (E. Horak) E. Horak
+Humidicutis horakii (E. Horak) J.A.
+Cooper

 Another common Humidicutis species, it is also recognisable with its splitting cap and pink colours.
 As it ages, it can fade to almost white.
 It is a similar size to H. mavis and also found in a variety of forest types.